xfacta/Automotive-LCD-Fuel-Temperature-for-Arduino/README.md

 int temp_cal_out[] = { 120, 108, 100, 94, 90, 80, 70, 60, 53, 36, 22 };
 ```

-The range of RPM on the neopixel strip is dictated by the PWM output and settings on the RPM module (another Arduino)
+The range of RPM on the neopixel strip is dictated by the serial output and settings on the Tachometer module (another Arduino)

 ### You can also set
 - `Demo_Mode` = true or false for display of random values